 Data Feeds

-Led the redesign of Chainlink Data Feeds to improve trust, clarity, and scalability while establishing a reusable product foundation.
+As the first product designer at Chainlink Labs, redesigned Data Feeds for trust, clarity, and scalability — establishing a reusable product foundation other teams could build on.

 Company